g1ahsia/ai-assistant/CHATS-API.md

 **Errors:**
 - `400 Bad Request`: Invalid shareType
-- `403 Forbidden`: Only owner can share conversation
+- `403 Forbidden`: Only owner can share chat
 - `404 Not Found`: Conversation not found

 **Examples:**